Chinas Xi Congratulates New Japan PM Ishiba - UrduPoint

 "It is in the fundamental interests of the two peoples to follow the path of peaceful coexistence, friendship for all generations, mutually beneficial cooperation and common development," Xi told Ishiba, according to Xinhua.

-Japan and China have had diplomatic relations for more than 50 years, but the key trading partners have seen relations sour significantly.
+Japan and China have had diplomatic relations for more than 50 years, but the key trading partners have seen ties sour significantly.

 Beijing last week reacted angrily and lodged a complaint with Tokyo after a Japanese warship sailed through the Taiwan Strait for the first time.